bsubard/Godot-3D-Infinite-Procedural-Terrain-With-Trees-and-Grass/README.md

 Godot-3D-Infinite-Procedural-Terrain-With-Trees-and-Grass

 Made in Godot version 4.4, please import the project into Godot and then press play, it will generate the infinite procedural terrain, procedural grass, and procedural trees.
+Please use WASD to move, space bar to fly up, and shift to sprint.

+Everything is procedural, no assets are used, entire project takes up 53kB